 - Whenever possible use the Wai – saluting with your hands together and bowing slightly – Thai people appreciate when foreigners show interest in their customs.

 - Bring earplugs.
-Thailand is a noisy country, especially Khao San Road in Bangkok.
+Thailand can be a noisy country, especially Khao San Road in Bangkok.
 Even though you will inevitably spend some nights partying, there will be other nights where you will just want to have some peace and a good night sleep.
 Before booking a hotel in Bangkok (or anywhere in Thailand), I recommend checking their reviews on TripAdvisor so you can see if they are noisy or not.

 And just for fun…